-This toilet is so epic it had to have it’s own category.
+This toilet is so epic, it had to have its own category.
 Not quite sure if this is an ode to the Canadian rapper, a definitive proclamation that his music is sh*t, or a just a happy surprise waiting for you in the loo.
-Who knows, but we’re into it.
+Who knows, but we’re here for it.

-Make the most out of your poo—build a composting toilet.
+Make the most of the poo—build a composting toilet.
 Composting toilets use the natural processes of decomposition and evaporation to recycle human waste.
 Free fertilizer, y’all!

 Simple, fast, and cheap.
 Plus, you won’t have to service this john yourself.
-Porta Potties are a perfect first toilet to add to your campsite before you consider building a more permanent structure.
+Porta-potties are a perfect first toilet to add to your campsite for simple maintenance.

 These can come in all shapes and sizes, from a traditional toilet to what essentially looks like a litter box for your bum.

 These toilets separate liquid waste from solid waste for you.

 This is an important topic, you’ve got to admit.